 Results: Both groups had the same improvement in sleep quality but the valerian group reported fewer side effects than did the oxazepam group.

 I used valerian root and passion flower many times for opiate withdrawal anxiety and insomnia.
 Passion flower is also very beneficial for relieving gastrointestinal upset due to narcotic drug withdrawal.
 These two herbs are not as strong as Ativan for opiate withdrawal, but they still work very well, especially when combined with other herbs, vitamins, minerals and amino acids used in the treatment of withdrawal.

-*Calm Support (Read review…) is an extremely potent opiate withdrawal formula that can work well on it’s own without Ativan.
-However, if you can manage to get Ativan or another benzo, Calm Support and Imodium AD, and take all of these together…you’re sure to have the easiest withdrawal ever.
-If you can afford it, I also highly recommend taking Kyani.
-This supplement has too many benefits to pass up.
+*This Opiate Withdrawal Supplement is an extremely potent opiate withdrawal formula that can work well on its own without Ativan.
+However, if you can manage to get Ativan or another benzo, the Opiate Withdrawal Supplement and Imodium AD, and take all of these together…you’re sure to have the easiest withdrawal ever.
+If you can afford it, I also highly recommend taking this awesome supplement, because the benefits are just too good to pass up.

 Click here now to view my best home detox program.
 If you have any questions on how to use Ativan for opiate withdrawal symptoms, please feel free to post them in the comment box below.